indoctrine/tasks/README.md

                           code slightly clearer.
                         - Sorting using an external library.
 May write my own at some point.
     16 January 2019     - Added form event handler after fighting with caching.
+    19 January 2019     - Dynamically shows and hides the table based on the existence of any data rows (#row_x).
+                        - Deleting the last task hides the table.
+Adding one brings the table back.
+                        - Adding a task adds a row to the table at the top.

   CHANGELOG markdelete.php:
     28 December 2018    - File created.